SEU-ICS/docs/docs/malloc/index.md

 * `size t mem_heapsize(void)`: Returns the current size of the heap in bytes.
 * `size t mem_pagesize(void)`: Returns the system’s page size in bytes (4K on Linux systems).

-We have also provided the basic implementations of some important routines in `mm.c` (e.g., `coalesce` and `extend_heap`). *However, you may need to modify these routines to improve the performance of your implementation.*
+We have also provided the basic implementations of `calloc` and `realloc` in `mm.c`. *However, you may need to modify these routines to improve the performance of your implementation.*

 ## Checking Your Work